 The total value of these source-specific gains is displayed in the column Normalization / Make-Up Gain in the Voices tab of the Wwise Profiler.

 Source normalization is non-destructive: the sound's analyzed loudness value is stored separately by Wwise, and a proper normalization gain is applied at run-time.
-This gain is a function of the loudness: gain = -loudness - 23 [dB].
-For example, if a sound's analyzed loudness is -37 dB and source normalization is enabled, Wwise will apply a normalization gain of +14 dB (+37 - 23) at run-time.
+This gain is a function of the measured and target loudness: gain = -measured - target [dB].
+For example, if a sound's analyzed loudness is -37 dB and source normalization is enabled with the default target of -23, Wwise will apply a normalization gain of +14 dB (+37 - 23) at run-time.
 If a sound's analyzed loudness is -12 dB, the normalization gain will be -11 dB (+12 - 23).
 In other words, soft sounds are boosted and loud sounds are attenuated.
 If you are unhappy with the normalization gain that is calculated based on loudness, you may tweak it further using the make-up gain.